 - Add the patterns in your bot management custom feature.

 Behavior of the CMP with Bots

-⚙️ By default, (when the box "Bots" is not ticked on the console), we consider that consent is already given for robots and all scripts are fired, along with consent events.
-The banner is not deployed and doesn't collect any consent from the robot.
+⚙️ By default, (when the "Bots" box is not checked on the console), bots will "bypass" the consent notice.
+And we consider that the consent is already given for the bots and all the scripts will therefore be fired, along with consent events.
+So the banner is not deployed and doesn't collect any consent from the bots.

 - Go to your consent notice.

 - Check the bot in the BOTS section.
 By default, it is unchecked.

 - Click on SAVE & PUBLISH in the top right of your screen in order to confirm your choices.

 The banner is deployed for bots but they will probably not be able to make a consent choice: there is just a consent notice with the consent string by default.
 No consent is collected, the bot will probably not be able to browse the website.

 Custom bot management, bypass consent collection for bots